Nil-Andreu/leads-manager/README.md

 # Lead manager
 This app is going to be used to handle leads of different users.
+So we will have to handle the list of leads, as well as the creation and deletion of them.
 We are going to use Bootstrap for the stylesheets.

 In this README file, you will learn the steps that it took to build it: